nsrau/azure-docs.it-it/includes/app-service-mobile-ios-authenticate-app.md

             }

-2. Sostituire `[self refresh]` in `viewDidLoad` in _QSTodoListViewController.m_ con quanto riportato di seguito:
+2. Replace `[self refresh]` in `viewDidLoad` in _QSTodoListViewController.m_ with the following:

             [self loginAndGetData];

-3. Fare clic su _segui_ per avviare l'app e quindi accedere.
-Una volta eseguito l'accesso, dovrebbe essere possibile visualizzare l'elenco Todo e apportare modifiche.
+3. Press  _Run_ to start the app, and then log in.
+When you are logged in, you should be able to view the Todo list and make updates.

 **Swift**:

-1. In Mac aprire _ToDoTableViewController.swift_ in Xcode e aggiungere il metodo seguente.
-Modificare _google_ in _accountmicrosoft_, _twitter_, _facebook_ o _microsoftazureactivedirectory_ se non si usa Google come provider di identità.
-Se si usa Facebook, [sarà necessario consentire i domini Facebook all'interno dell'app](https://developers.facebook.com/docs/ios/ios9#whitelist).
+1. On your Mac, open _ToDoTableViewController.swift_ in Xcode and add the following method.
+Change _google_ to _microsoftaccount_, _twitter_, _facebook_, or _windowsazureactivedirectory_ if you're not using Google as your identity provider.
+If you use Facebook, [you will need to whitelist Facebook domains in your app](https://developers.facebook.com/docs/ios/ios9#whitelist).

             func loginAndGetData() {